 • Moderate/High impact to traveling public/ stakeholders

 • Examples: Grand Ave.
 Bridge, I-25 in CO Springs, I-76 (Brush to Ft.
 Morgan), US 36 Lyons to Estes Park, US 160/US 550 CFI Durango

+Tier II PIM Projects

+• Role: PIM will be a full-time public relations professional with at least five years experience

+• Requirements: Robust Communications Plan which includes strategy, stakeholders lists and communications tools including:

+o Project Meetings

+o Collateral (Flyers, Photos)

+o Web Updates

+o Media Updates/Advisories

+o Hotline

+o Public Meetings

+o Lane Closures

+• Estimating: Avg: .5 - .9% project budget

+o Example: $70 million bridge reconstruction project on state highway.
+Average communications budget of .5% or $350,000

 Use this spec if your project has some/all of the following: is being conducted on a high-volume road with possibly a significant number of direct-access points/driveways; is in or adjacent to a community’s business center with high commuter/pedestrian/cycling traffic; changing work zones; variety of stakeholders (e.g., businesses, transit providers, commuters, tourists, etc.) and a need for more consistent public information activities.
 A “Tier II” project requires a professional-level PIM to complete the following: hosting a public meeting prior to construction, as well as during, if warranted; gathering and managing a stakeholder contact list; establishing a project information number for posting on static construction signs, completing a lane closure report each week, delivering project flyers to those residences/businesses with direct access to highway, meeting with affected property owners as necessary, providing content for project web page, if warranted, answering and logging calls/emails to the project information line/email address, assisting with media relations and more.